JohnnyKoshev/DatabaseSystem/README.md

 # DatabaseSystem

-DatabaseSystem that is based on the datastructures like: B+ trees and HashTables
+DatabaseSystem that is based on the datastructures like: B+ trees, HashTables and Singly-linked Lists